NotANewt/chatterbox/README.md

 ## Tests

-Use Thunderclient to test the api routes
+Use Thunderclient to test the api routes.

 ## Questions